A JOYOUS NEW BEGINNING

 This fact reinforces the understanding that this group of feasts is the “crown” and culmination of the Festival Cycle and represents the aim and fulfillment of all the holy days of the year.
 Whereas the previous Feasts are rooted in history, and relate to an historic event already experienced by God’s people, the Fall Feasts celebrate prophetic events that await fulfillment in the future.

-At present, on Rosh HaShanah and Yom Kippur we recognize with gratitude our present relationship to God as our Father and King of the universe, and we can come before Him in repentance, clothed in the righteousness of Messiah Yeshua , and accept His loving forgiveness.
+At present, on Rosh HaShanah and Yom Kippur we recognize with gratitude our present relationship to God as our Father and King of the universe, and we can come before Him in repentance and accept His loving forgiveness.
 During Sukkot we rejoice in the knowledge that we are covered by the Hand of God and can rest in His protection and provision on our tenuous journey through life.
 Finally on Shemini Atzeret and Simchat Torah, we joyfully thank God for His Word and anticipate eternity in His Presence.
 The true and full promises of these Festivals, however, are yet to be experienced.

 Until that time, we wait in hope and faith and continue on the next cycle of our journey through life.
-Resting in the true and faithful Word and promises of our Father in Heaven, in the love and power of His Holy Spirit, and in the fellowship we have in Messiah, let us step confidently into the winter season ahead.
+Resting in the true and faithful Word and promises of our Father in Heaven, in the love and power of His Holy Spirit, let us step confidently into the winter season ahead.
 Looking forward, we can anticipate the beautiful, dancing lights of Hanukkah that remind us to shine the light of God’s Presence into the darkness of the world.

 With the flame of God’s love bright in our hearts, let us shine for Him!